 Most people are more than willing to give that information to you at the scene of an accident.
 Write down the time, date and location of the accident.
 You are going to be asked for that at various times during your case, so it is important just to take note of it.
 You can put it in your phone if you want to, write it down on a piece of paper, whatever you need to do but just memorialize that at the time of the accident.
 Then take pictures of the accident scene and your vehicle.
 Also, if you can take pictures before moving your vehicle, if it is safe to do that that is the best time to do so you can show where the accident actually happened.
 If that hit and run driver is later found and they have a different story of what happened, again you have the picture to show exactly where your car was when the accident happened.

 If The Driver Of The Hit and Run Vehicle Is Found And They Are Facing Criminal Charges For Leaving The Scene Of An Injury, Do You Have To Wait For The Criminal Portion To Be Over With Before You Pursue The Personal Injury Claim?

 No, absolutely not.
 You can pursue both at the same time.
 One is not dependent on the other.
 The only thing that a criminal conviction can help with is a civil action if there is drug or alcohol involved and they end up getting convicted of a DUI offense.
 You can use that in your civil case to assess punitive damages if you have to go to trial.
 That is a separate statute and it allows you to obtain more money from the jury.

-Get Answers to Frequently Asked Questions about Hit-and-Run Accidents or call the Franco Law Group P.A. for a FREE Initial Consultation at (813) 873-0180 and get the information and legal answers you’re seeking.
+Get Answers to Frequently Asked Questions about Hit-and-Run Accidents or call the Franco Law Group P.A. for a FREE Initial Consultation.